También disponible en/also available in: Español

-In our third and latest entry of our best professional DJ software 2016 series, we take an in-depth look at Serato DJ.
+In our third and latest entry in our best professional DJ software 2016 series, we take an in-depth look at Serato DJ.
 If you missed the earlier entries, check here for Traktor Pro and here for Rekordbox DJ.

 Serato DJ works with a wide range of hardware, from media players such as Pioneer DJ CDJ’s and DJM’s to DJ controllers and mixers using DVS.